tvatter/dot-files/README.md

     * In the "name" field, type `Terminal`.
     * In the "command" field, type `gnome-terminal`.
 * If needed, e.g., on a laptop:
     * Deactivate bluetooth.
-18.04+ users who don't naturally have a `/etc/rc.local` need to create one and make it executable
+If `/etc/rc.local` already exists, simply add `rfkill block bluetooth` before the line starting with `exit 0`.
+18.04+ users who don't naturally have a `/etc/rc.local` need to create one and make it executable.
 ```
 sudo install -b -m 755 /dev/stdin /etc/rc.local << EOF
 #!/bin/sh